Walk to class this way!

-When Considering Oceanography Colleges, Choose Florida Tech
+Considering a Mathematical Biology University?
+Choose Florida Tech

 Florida Tech is one of just a handful of biomathematics colleges in the nation, a program offered through collaboration between the mathematics and biology departments.
 As a biomathematics college, our focus for the program is to use mathematical, statistical and computational methods to solve complex biological problems.

 Students and Professors Work Closely Together with Low Student-to-Faculty Ratios

 Students learn from world-renowned faculty who enjoy working closely with students.
 We pride ourselves on a low student-to-faculty ratio of just 5:1, a sought-after learning environment.
 As a private biomathematics college we give our students the type of specialized training they need to design and control biological experiments.